Project Orion (nuclear propulsion): Nuclear Fallout

 From many smaller detonations combined, the fallout for the entire launch of a 6,000 short ton Orion is equal to the detonation of a typical 10 megaton (40 petajoule) nuclear weapon as an air burst, therefore most of its fallout would be the comparatively dilute delayed fallout.
 Assuming the use of nuclear explosives with a high portion of total yield from fission, it would produce a combined fallout total similar to the surface burst yield of the Mike shot of Operation Ivy, a 10.4 megaton device detonated in 1952.
 The comparison is not quite perfect as, due to its surface burst location, Ivy Mike created a large amount of early fallout contamination.
 Historical above-ground nuclear weapon tests included 189 megatons of fission yield and caused average global radiation exposure per person peaking at 0.11 mSv/a in 1963, with a 0.007 mSv/a residual in modern times, superimposed upon other sources of exposure, primarily natural background radiation, which averages 2.4 mSv/a globally but varies greatly, such as 6 mSv/a in some high-altitude cities.
 Any comparison would be influenced by how population dosage is affected by detonation locations, with very remote sites preferred.

-With special designs of the nuclear explosive, Ted Taylor estimated that fission product fallout could be reduced tenfold, or even to zero, if a pure fusion explosive could be constructed instead.
+With special designs of the nuclear explosive, Ted Taylor estimated that fission product fallout could be reduced tenfold, or maybe even to zero, if a pure fusion explosive could be constructed instead.
 A 100% pure fusion explosive has yet to be successfully developed, according to declassified US government documents, although relatively clean PNEs (peaceful nuclear explosions) were tested for canal excavation by the Soviet Union in the 1970s with 98% fusion yield in the Taiga test's 15 kiloton devices, 0.3 kilotons fission, which excavated part of the proposed Pechora–Kama Canal.

+Political issues

 The vehicle's propulsion system and its test program would violate the Partial Test Ban Treaty of 1963, as currently written, which prohibits all nuclear detonations except those conducted underground as an attempt to slow the arms race and to limit the amount of radiation in the atmosphere caused by nuclear detonations.
 There was an effort by the US government to put an exception into the 1963 treaty to allow for the use of nuclear propulsion for spaceflight, but Soviet fears about military applications kept the exception out of the treaty.
 This limitation would affect only the US, Russia, and the United Kingdom.
-It would also violate the Comprehensive Nuclear-Test-Ban Treaty which has been signed by the United States and China as well as the de facto moratorium on nuclear testing that the declared nuclear powers have imposed since the 1990s.
+It would also violate the Comprehensive Nuclear-Test-Ban Treaty which has been signed by the United States and China but not ratified.